 • Since 2017 discounts and donations from Genfoot Corporation Inc. has provided 100+ pairs of boots to the Snow Angels Program strengthening the future of the program.

 The Secret Sock Society established the Sock Program in 2012 to provide ski socks to public school students attending the Cannon Mountain Snowsports School’s six-week school-based program.
 The Sock Program has warmed hundreds of toes and hearts in the past seven years and was the inspiration for the organization’s name.

-- And yet a third program was realized, The Snowsports Field Trip Program.
 From the start, the Sock Program was widely supported by Cannon skiers and riders and it gave the Secret Sock Society an opening to tell another story.
-Providing warmth for students was SSS’s top priority, but the organization also strived to provide local 5th grade students the chance to ski.
-Approximately half of the local students are financially ineligible to participate in the six-week school-based (pay-to-play) ski program.
-In an effort to enrich the lives of local 5th graders, the Secret Sock Society began fundraising and writing grants for a learn-to-ski field trip.
-Three years and 344 students later the Snowsports Field Trip Program is delivering joy every March at Cannon Mountain.
+Providing warmth for students was SSS’s top priority, but the organization also strived to provide local students the chance to ski.
+Approximately half of local students are financially ineligible to participate in the six-week school-based (pay-to-play) ski program.
+In an effort to enrich the lives of local 5th graders the Secret Sock Society began fundraising and writing grants for a learn-to-ski field trip.
+That program has moved from a field trip format to the Snowsports Sponsorship Program.

 Grant History For The Secret Sock Society's Snowsports Program.
 Donations Received To Provide Children Opportunities To Participate In Snowsports Progams: